 When MFI-1 is MLCP (Medical Limited Coverage Process) this segment is identifing what is in limited coverage.

 When MFI-1 is MACP (Medical Approved Coverage Process) this segment is identifing what is approved.
-This segment defines the test that are not approved for a given Diagnosis Code based on the Procedure Code.
+This segment defines the test that are approved for a given Diagnosis Code based on the Procedure Code.

 The Technical Steward for the MCP segment is Orders and Observations.